 They engage in trading to benefit from inflated price movement that follows the prevailing trend.
 It frequently compares patterns in more traditional financial markets, such as those for currencies, bonds, and commodities.

-By buying short-term positions in assets that are rising and selling them as soon as they begin to fall, momentum trading is a trading strategy that takes advantage of market volatility.
+By buying short-term positions in assets that are rising and selling them as soon as they begin to fall, short term momentum trading is a trading strategy that takes advantage of market volatility.
 The funds are then moved to the new position.
 It is a very successful method of trading.

 Types Of Momentum Trading Strategies

 Let us discuss some of the momentum trading strategies that traders can use when trading in the stock market:

 Breakout stocks are those shares that move beyond their support or resistance level.
 A key concept in technical analysis, i.e., breakouts, can indicate that a stock is about to make a major move.